bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 - Select the ``Upload/Import Workflow RO-Crate`` tab, ``Local file``, and browse your computer to select the zip file prepared previously.
 Click ``Register``.

-- Review that the information automatically obtained from the Workflow Provenance is correct.
+- Review that the information automatically obtained from the workflow provenance is correct.

     - Select the ``Teams`` that this workflow will belong to.
     - Select the visibility and teams' permissions for your workflow in the ``Sharing`` section (for both general public, and for the WorkflowHub Teams where this workflow will be added).
     - Click ``Register`` again.

-After these steps, the main summary page of your workflow will be shown, where three main tabs can be selected:
+After these steps, the main summary page of your workflow will be shown, where three main tabs can be selected (see https://doi.org/10.48546/workflowhub.workflow.635.1 to check out an example directly at WorkflowHub):

 - **Overview**: Where the workflow type, workflow description, and workflow diagram are shown.